SystemsApproach/private5g/ran.rst

    expanded to include SD-RAN details (some of which may be extracted from the SDN book).

-The description of the RAN in Chapter 2 focused on functionality, but was mostly silent about the RAN’s internal structure.
-We now focus on some of the internal details, and in doing so, explain how the RAN is being transformed in 5G.
+The high-level description of the RAN in Chapter 2 was mostly silent about the RAN’s internal structure.
+We now focus on those internal details, and in doing so, explain how the RAN is being transformed in 5G.
 This involves first describing the stages in the packet processing pipeline, and then showing how these stages are being disaggregated, distributed, and implemented.

-Our approach in this chapter is to incrementally build the RAN from the bottom up in the first three sections.
-Section 4.4 then summarizes the overall design, with a focus on how the resulting end-to-end system is architected to evolve.

 4.1 Packet Processing Pipeline
 ------------------------------

-:numref:`Figure %s <fig-pipeline>` shows the packet processing stages implemented by the base station.
-These stages are specified by the 3GPP standard.
+:numref:`Figure %s <fig-pipeline>` shows the packet processing stages historically implemented in the base stations, as specified by the 3GPP standard.
 Note that the figure depicts the base station as a pipeline (running left-to-right for packets sent to the UE) but it is equally valid to view it as a protocol stack (as is typically done in